 - 1. A clearly written description of the malfunction. - 2.
 Name of person to contact and the phone number where they can be reached. - 3.
 Proper return address for shipping sensor(s) back.
 Include preferred shipping method (UPS, Federal Express, etc.) if applicable. - 4.
-A purchase order if sensor(s) is out of warranty to cover costs of repair. - NOTE: If the sensor is damaged during return shipment as a result of inadequate packaging, the customer assumes responsibility for repair costs.
-It is recommended to use the original GLI shipping carton or an equivalent.
-Also, GLI will not accept sensors returned for repair or replacement unless they are thoroughly cleaned and all process chemicals are removed.
+A purchase order if sensor(s) is out of warranty to cover costs of repair.

+NOTE: If the sensor is damaged during return shipment because of inadequate packaging, the customer is responsible for any resulting repair costs.
+(Recommendation: Use the original GLI shipping carton or an equivalent.)
+Also, GLI will not accept sensors returned for repair or replacement unless they are thoroughly cleaned and all process material is removed.